KerryLin11/portfolio/README.md

 ## React
 - React is basically OOP with composition > inheritance
+- It's really easy to corrupt node_modules with npm install and uninstall for some reason.
+Clear caches, delete node_modules reinstall dependancies, add   optimizeDeps: {} to vite.config.ts

 # Bugs
 - [x] Close section components on reclick